Best Mortgage Lenders for First-Time Buyers

 Because of the unique circumstances of first-time home buyers, lenders might offer incentives such as low rates or small down payments.
 Many lenders offer FHA mortgages, which are home loans insured by the Federal Housing Administration.
 An FHA home loan requires a down payment of just 3.5% and has flexible requirements and an easier qualification process than a conventional loan.
 However, it does require that the borrower pay monthly mortgage insurance.

-Check out our reviews of the leading mortgage lenders to see who can help you realize your dream of buying a home.
+Check out these reviews of the leading mortgage lenders to see who can help you realize your dream of buying a home.